vozhyk-/emacs/README.md

 In this fork, I'm working to make Emacs support pure-gtk3, in order to support Wayland.

-Maybe It's only for Wayland now.

-The work is in progress.

 ## Building

 You need cairo.